 Advantages of Lightweight Cast Iron Cookware over Standard Cast Iron Pieces

 - The lightweight cast iron cookware is suitable for cooking methods that require quick movements and good manageability of the pan on the stovetop such as stir-frying.
-Because of their heavy weight and very hot handles traditional cast iron pans are not the perfect choice for cooking the ingredients that need to be stirred quickly.
+Because of their heavyweight and very hot handles, traditional cast iron pans are not the perfect choice for cooking the ingredients that need to be stirred quickly.
 Lightweight cast iron items have wooden or riveted stainless-steel handles for better grip and mobility.
-Stainless still handle doesn’t conduct heat well and cools down much faster than a cast iron handle, which helps reduce the risk of burns.
+A Stainless steel handle doesn’t conduct heat well and cools down much faster than a cast iron handle, which helps reduce the risk of burns.

-- The Light Cast Iron doesn’t require for maximum heat.
-It heats up quickly and has the better thermal response than heavy cast iron cookware pieces.
+- The Light Cast Iron doesn’t require maximum heat.
+It heats up quickly and has a better thermal response than heavy cast iron cookware pieces.

 - The heat retention capability of cast iron cookware is proportional to its weight.
-Lightweight cast iron pan won’t hold heat as long as a thicker one.
+A lightweight cast iron pan won’t hold heat as long as a thicker one.

 - Lightweight cast iron cookware is more fragile than traditional cast iron cookware.
 It is prone to damage such as cracking and splitting.

-How to Care for Lightweight Cast Iron Cookware
+How to Care for Lightweight Cast Iron Pans

 Seasoning: Seasoning helps prevent rusting and makes the interior metal surface smooth.
 You can season lightweight cast iron items the same way as your heavy cast iron pans.
 Use a paper towel to rub a little flaxseed oil over the entire interior surface.
 Place the pan on the stovetop over medium heat or bake in the oven at 400 degrees for about an hour.
 Let the pan cool down and wipe with a dry paper towel.